KleinMichalGit/SQLInjectionAnalyzer/CONTRIBUTING.md

 # SQL Injection Analyzer contributing guidelines

-These design guidelines are not law.
+These guidelines are not law.
 Be pragmatic, and when there is a good reason for violating the guideline, discuss the exception with broader group, and find the best solution.

 ## Initial setup
 [initial-setup.md](Documentation/initial-setup.md) contains information about how to clone, build, and run the code.